-Nikki Haley denies Trump affair rumors
+Haley addresses 'disgusting' rumors

 Story highlights

-- Haley said the rumors are 'disgusting' and 'offensive'
+- Haley said the rumors are "disgusting" and "offensive"

-- A line in the book that says Trump has been spending "a notable amount of private time with Haley"
+- A line in the book says Trump has been spending "a notable amount of private time with Haley"

-Washington (CNN)US Ambassador to the UN Nikki Haley is flatly denying rumors of an affair with President Donald Trump, calling them "highly offensive" and "disgusting."
+Washington (CNN)US Ambassador to the UN Nikki Haley says a rumor sparked by "Fire and Fury" author Michael Wolff is "disgusting" and illustrates the kinds of accusations women in the workplace face.

-"It is absolutely not true," Haley told Politico's podcast "Women Rule" that aired Thursday.
+"It is absolutely not true," Haley told Politico's podcast "Women Rule," which aired Thursday.
+She was referring to a rumor that she has carried on an affair with President Donald Trump, which has not been verified by CNN.

+"But it goes to a bigger issue that we need to always be conscious of.
+At every point in my life, I've noticed that if you speak your mind and you're strong about it and you say what you believe, there is a small percentage of people that resent that," Haley said.
+"And the way they deal with it is to try and throw arrows -- lies or not -- to diminish you."

+Haley, who was South Carolina's first female governor before taking a role in the administration, said she has had to weather similar attacks and salacious rumors throughout her career in politics.

+Haley said that the attacks don't deter her from doing her work.

+"Do I like it?
+No. Is it right?
+No. Is it going to slow me down?
+Not at all," Haley said.
+"Any time this has happened, it only makes me fight harder, it only makes me work harder.
+And I do it for the sake of other women that are behind me."

-The rumor is being fueled by "Fire and Fury" author Michael Wolff, who teased in an interview with Bill Maher last week that his book contained a clue as to someone with whom Trump was having an affair.
+The rumor she now faces is being fueled by Wolff, who teased in an interview with Bill Maher last week that his book contained a clue as to someone with whom Trump was having an affair.
 Wolff said he was "absolutely sure" the claim was true but it is "so incendiary that I just didn't have the ultimate proof."

-A line in the book that says Trump has been spending "a notable amount of private time with Haley" on Air Force One pointed readers to Haley.
+A line in the book that says Trump has been spending "a notable amount of private time with Haley" on Air Force One led readers to speculate online it was her.

-Haley, however, told Politico she has only been Air Force One "once and there were several people in the room when I was there."
+Haley, however, told Politico she has only been on Air Force One "once and there were several people in the room when I was there."

 She added, "I've never talked once to the President about my future and I am never alone with him."